-TeamViewer is available for the operating systems listed below.
-You can download the current version of TeamViewer from our website.
+TeamViewer (Classic) is available for the operating systems listed below.

-Links to older versions of TeamViewer can be found in our Knowledge Base.
+Links to older versions of TeamViewer (Classic) can be found in our Knowledge Hub.

-💡Hint: Using older versions of TeamViewer requires a TeamViewer license.
-We kindly ask all free users to use the latest version of TeamViewer.
+💡Hint: Using older versions of TeamViewer (Classic) requires a TeamViewer license.
+We kindly ask all free users to use the latest version of TeamViewer Remote.

 ¹ Includes support for Windows 10 IoT Enterprise editions.
 However, Windows 10 IoT Core and Windows Embedded systems are not supported.

 ² Windows Server Core installations are not supported.

 ³ Internet Explorer 8.0 or later is required.

 ⁴ All capabilities for incoming and outgoing connections, with the only exception of Windows driver-based features like VPN, Remote Printer, and SmartCard support.